 - They breached this duty by operating an automobile or conducting themselves in an irresponsible or dangerous manner toward pedestrians

 In cases of wrongful death, certain surviving family members can sue on behalf of their deceased family member.
-If you have a valid claim, a Massachusetts personal injury lawyer can represent you with no upfront costs.
-We work on a contingency basis, so you don’t pay unless we win your case.
+If you have a valid claim, a Massachusetts lawyer from our firm can represent your claim for wrongful death damages.

 What Damages Can You Claim in a Pedestrian Accident in Massachusetts?